How to Install GitHub Copilot CLI on Ubuntu 26.04, 24.04 and 22.04

 /usr/local/bin/copilot

-Sign In to GitHub Copilot on Ubuntu with OAuth
+Sign In to GitHub Copilot CLI with OAuth

-Use the built-in login command when you are working interactively in a terminal:
+Use OAuth when you are working interactively in a terminal:

 copilot login

-For SSH-only servers, containers, and automation, export a fine-grained token with the Copilot Requests permission instead of using the browser flow.
-If SSH is not set up yet, install SSH on Ubuntu first.
+For SSH-only hosts, containers, and automation, export a fine-grained personal access token owned by your personal account with the Copilot Requests account permission.
+If SSH itself is not ready yet, install SSH on Ubuntu first.

 export COPILOT_GITHUB_TOKEN='github_pat_your_token_here'

-Copilot checks COPILOT_GITHUB_TOKEN first, then GH_TOKEN, then GITHUB_TOKEN.
-Classic personal access tokens that start with ghp_ are not supported by Copilot CLI.
+Copilot CLI checks COPILOT_GITHUB_TOKEN first, then GH_TOKEN, then GITHUB_TOKEN.
+Classic personal access tokens that start with ghp_ are not supported.

-Launch the full interactive interface from the repository or project you want Copilot to work on:
+Launch the full terminal interface from the repository or project you want Copilot to inspect:

 copilot

-From there, you can ask for code changes, explanations, reviews, or GitHub tasks in plain language.
-If you are not signed in yet, the session prompts you to use /login from inside the interface.
+From the prompt, ask for code changes, explanations, reviews, or GitHub workflow help.
+If you are not signed in yet, use /login inside the interface or exit and run copilot login.

-Use -i when you want an interactive session to open and immediately start working on a prompt:
+Use -i when you want the interactive interface to open and immediately submit a first request:

 copilot -i "Review this repository for unused dependencies"